 The On-Site Resort (Jambo!)

 Another shift is the move to stay at an on-site resort, which connects to the transportation choices.
 We’ve stayed at off-site condos in our recent trips, and the space is definitely a positive.
 This time, we splurged and booked a room at the Animal Kingdom Lodge for four nights.
-While the savannah room is the draw for that resort, it didn’t fit the budget.
+While the savanna room is the draw for that resort, it didn’t fit the budget.
 Disney wisely lessened the discounts for those rooms with the pin code they sent.
 I may not have a giraffe outside my window but can’t wait to see the resort.
-Most of our time will be in the parks, so the savannah room feels less essential.
+Most of our time will be in the parks, so the savanna room feels less essential.
 We did make a reservation for a breakfast at Boma on our departure day, and I’ll definitely spend time exploring the public areas.

 I’ve read plenty about the limits of Disney’s bus service, and the Animal Kingdom Lodge has a more remote location separate from the monorail resorts.
 Even so, I doubt the travel to The Magic Kingdom will take longer than arriving by car.
 Approaching the park by boat or monorail is exciting, but it’s less inspiring when navigating it with young kids.
 It’s been 10 years since I’ve relied on the bus service at Disney World, so this will be very different.
 There’s something refreshing about trying something different, even if we regret it.
 I’ll definitely provide a report after the trip on the times and overall experience of riding the buses.